 3. Remove the rear wheels and remove the brake drums.
 If the brake drums were easily removed, proceed to step 5.
+See following CAUTION and NOTE.

-Worn or damaged brake drums cannot be machined to refinish them.
+• Worn or damaged brake drums cannot be machined to refinish them.
 Replace as necessary.